By Stan V. Griep

 How to Start a Wildflower Garden

 Our wildflower garden is in a raised bed, but you can also plant directly in the ground.
-The raised bed was built upon a 2-inch thick bed of 1 ¼ landscaping rock for drainage, and this is not necessary for wildflower gardens not planted in raised beds.
+The raised bed was built upon a 2 inch (5 cm.) thick bed of 1 ¼ inch (3 cm.) landscaping rock for drainage, and this is not necessary for wildflower gardens not planted in raised beds.
 The soil for wildflowers is made up of bagged garden soil as well as compost and a couple bags of play sand mixed in to help with the drainage.
 If you are planting wildflowers straight into the ground, you can till in these amendments.

 Super phosphate is added to the soil for the wildflower garden as the soil is mixed or tilled.
 The super phosphate provides a nice boost for the root systems of the new wildflower plants as they grow and get established.

-Once the wildflower garden had been filled with the wildflower soil mix, it’s ready to plant.
-When growing wildeninflowers, there are many different mixes of wildflower seeds, depending on your focus.
-For example, you might be planting wildflowers to attract butterflies or you just want a beautiful mix of blooms, perhaps even a fragrant wildflowers mix.
-Choose the kind of wildflower garden seed mix you want and you are ready to start planting your wildflowers.
+Once the wildflower garden has been filled with the wildflower soil mix, it’s ready to plant.
+When growing wildflowers, there are many different mixes of wildflower seeds, depending on your focus.
+For example, you might be planting wildflowers to attract butterflies, or you just want a beautiful mix of blooms, perhaps even a fragrant wildflower mix.
+Choose the kind of wildflower garden seed mix you want, and you are ready to start planting your wildflowers.